 Excellence – instilling a desire to give our best effort for the glory of God.

-As part of INSPIRE, students will strive to put our Christian values first.
+As part of INSPIRE, students strive to put our Christian values first.
 Spiritual growth is the ultimate goal, and integrity is a foundational principle.